About

 The Three Pillars

-Systematic guided visualization through developmental stages, building the internalized experience of secure attachment from the inside out.
+Systematic guided visualization through developmental stages, rewiring early attachment wounds and building the internalized experience of secure attachment from the inside out.